CodeGator/CG.Green/src/Libraries/CG.Green.Abstractions/README.md

 ### CG.Green.Abstractions - README

-This project contains abstractions for the **CG.Green** microservice.
+This project contains core abstractions for the **CG.Green** microservice.

 #### Notes